 Very Respectfully, your Obdt.
 Servt., — John P. Shaw, Capt.
 Comd.
 Co.
 K

-Henry wrote this letter to his parents but the envelope was addressed to his younger brother, Horace K. Blanchard (1844-1906).
+Henry wrote these letters to his parents; the envelope with the second letter was addressed to his younger brother, Horace K. Blanchard (1844-1906).

 Camp near Falmouth, Va.